 Why we’re here

 How, and what boys and men learn about being a man affects how they manage their lives and relationships.
 It also affects how they feel about themselves.
-Many boys and men still learn that being dominant and aggressive are necessary parts of being a man and find it hard to resist overwhelming peer pressure to take part in risk taking behaviour to prove their manhood.
-This is all happening at a time when the concept of masculinity is being reframed.
+Many boys and men still learn that being dominant and aggressive are necessary parts of being a man and find it hard to resist overwhelming peer pressure to take part in risk taking behaviour.
 These pressures during adolescence and other transitional times in life, can have harmful consequences for both men themselves and wider society.